itsLuisa/SHAPELURN/README.md

 The project was developed as part of the Softwareproject "Language, Action and Perception" at Saarland University.

-General research question:  Can we implement a model that learns a natural language from scratch through interaction?

-Focused research question:  Can we teach a computer a mapping from natural language picture descriptions to a logical representation?

 ## Demo of SHAPELURN
 To play our language learning game you only have to clone the repository and run the gui_simple_floating.py script.